iifl-logo

 To the best of their knowledge and belief and according to the information and explanation provided to them, your Directors, pursuant to Section 134(5) of the Companies Act, 2013, state that -

-a) in the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures;
+a) In the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures;

-b) the Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for that period;
+b) the Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company, at the end of the financial year and of the profit of the Company for that period;

-c) the Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+c) The Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-d) the Directors have prepared the annual accounts on a going concern basis;
+d) The Directors have prepared the annual accounts on a going concern basis;

 e) the Directors were devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively;

-f) the Directors have laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and are operating effectively.
+f) The Directors have laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and are operating effectively.

-5. MEETINGS:
+5. AUDITORS:

-6. ANNUAL EVALUATION OF PERFORMANCE OF BOARD AND THAT OF ITS COMMITTEES AND INDIVIDUAL DIRECTORS:
+7. ANNUAL EVALUATION OF PERFORMANCE OF BOARD AND THAT OF ITS COMMITTEES AND INDIVIDUAL DIRECTORS:

 During the year under review, the Board has initiated formal evaluation process for its own performance and of its own committees and individual directors, pursuant to Section 134 (3) (p) of the Companies Act, 2013 and Rule 8 (4) of the Companies (Accounts) Rules, 2014.
+Details of the evaluation mechanism are provided in the Corporate Governance Report.
+A meeting of Independent Directors was held on 07th February, 2025 for evaluation of Board performance.

-7. NOMINATION AND REMUNERATION POLICY:
+8. NOMINATION AND REMUNERATION POLICY:

 Salient features of the Nomination and Remuneration Policy are as follows: